-Use this item to indicate how many seconds the system shall wait for the BIOS setup activation key to respond before the system starts to boot.
-The default setting is 1.
+This feature allows the user to determine how long the system should wait for the setup activation key before it boots up.
+The default setting is 1 (second).

 Boot Mode Select

 Use this item to select the type of device to be used for system boot.
 The options are Legacy, UEFI, and Dual.